JustinDiament/PhotoMod/USEME.md

 # Image Processing

-CS3500 Object-Oriented Design. _Northeastern University Summer 1 2021_

 ## Running the Application

-The _res/_ directory will be submitted as a zip file _res.zip_ within the root _/_ directory.
-In order for the JAR file or any of the test classes within the _test/_ directory to run successfully, **THE CONTENTS OF _res.zip_ MUST BE EXTRACTED AND PLACED IN A _res/_ DIRECTORY LOCATED IN THE ROOT _/_ DIRECTORY.** The _res/_ directory was compressed to a zip file in order to accommodate the size restrictions of the Handins server.

 A JAR file, ImageProcessing.jar, can be found in the _res/_ directory.
 A user may run this file by navigating to this directory within a command terminal and entering one of three valid commands: